Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Once you have purchased your DigiByte, it is good security practice to withdraw it off the exchange and into your personal wallet.
 Use this in-depth guide to understand what cryptocurrency wallets are and how to use them.
 Remember to make sure that your wallet of choice supports DigiByte when downloading it.

 Although DigiByte offers a very promising blockchain solution, it has failed to create real-world traction.
-Since 2014, the network has offered an interesting technological structure, with enhanced security and decentralization techniques.
+Since 2014, the network has offered an interesting technological structure, with enhanced security and decentralisation techniques.
 However, the trend does not seem to be going DigiByte’s way.
 Protocols that claim to be “the next Bitcoin” usually fail spectacularly, and although DigiByte is still reasonably traded and has a strong community behind the project, it has not reached the adoption necessary to be considered a successful blockchain.
 As always, do your own research, but the market doesn’t seem to have high hopes for DigiByte.

 An in-depth review of one of the most popular lending and interest earning platforms in cryptocurrency.